Top 6 Kickass Historical Buildings of India to See

 Charminar

 Like the Taj Mahal for Agra, Charminar is the city’s signature of Hyderabad.
-The Indo-Islamic architectural style was used for this monument, made of granite, mortar, and powdered marble.
+The Indo-Islamic architectural style was used for this monument, which was made of granite, mortar, and powdered marble.
 Four exquisitely shaped 56-meter-high minarets on every corner of the building also have double balconies.

 Sanchi Stupa